JetBrains/intellij-sdk-docs/topics/appendix/api_internal/api_internal.md

 >
 {title="ApiStatus.Internal Javadoc"}

-Such violations are reported from [](verifying_plugin_compatibility.md#plugin-verifier) and are highlighted in the IDE using [dedicated inspection](verifying_plugin_compatibility.md#ide-support).
+Such violations are reported from [](verifying_plugin_compatibility.md#plugin-verifier) and are highlighted in the IDE using a [dedicated inspection](verifying_plugin_compatibility.md#ide-support).

 Each entry is mapped to its corresponding _Replacement_, pointing to the recommended API.

 <snippet id="notComplete">

 > The lists are not complete and will be updated continuously.
-Please check corresponding code documentation when encountering any API not listed on this page.
 >
+> Check the corresponding code documentation when encountering any API not listed on this page.
 > In some cases, such documentation might not be available inside the IDE for the current target platform version.
-Please use <control>Go to file</control> to browse the latest version in the [intellij-community](https://github.com/jetbrains/intellij-community) GitHub repository instead.
+> Use <control>Go to file</control> to browse the latest version in the [intellij-community](%gh-ic-master%/) GitHub repository instead.
 >
-> Please use the feedback form at the bottom of this page if you encounter missing or unclear information.
+> Use the feedback form at the bottom of this page if you encounter missing or unclear information.
 >
 {style="note"}